Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 Here the final message is typically austere----no-one on earth is really worthy of the gifts of Christ's love and blessing.
 There is a sober, slightly depressive quality about this semi self-castigatory assertion.

-Perhaps the somber characteristics of the minor mode was the only possible artistic choice.
+Perhaps the somber characteristic of the minor mode was the only possible artistic choice.